sbha/readdir_xl/README.md

 }
 ```

 With the custom function defined, we can then use it to combine the individual files into a single data frame.
-We'll again use the `map_df()` function from the `purrr` package:
+We'll again use the `map_df()` function from the `purrr` package from the `tidyverse`:

 ```
 df_xl <- list.files(dir_path, re_file) %>%
   map_df(~ read_sheets(dir_path, .))
 ```

-Just like when we checked to make sure that we were reading from the correct directory and the correct file names, we'll use `list.files()` to get all the individual file names.
-Then using `map_df()` we'll apply our `read_sheets()` custom function to each Excel file in that directory and combine them into a single data frame:
+Just like when we checked to make sure that we were reading from the correct directory and the correct file names, we'll use `list.files()` to get all the individual file names we're interested in importing.
+Then using `map_df()` we'll apply our `read_sheets()` custom function to read each Excel file in that directory and combine them into a single data frame:

 ```
 # A tibble: 15 x 5